Consultant, Contributor for Peatland Restoration Initiatives

 - One consultant based in Central Kalimantan

-Provide information, reports, and articles from field that should be in line with WRI Indonesia’s focus and interest in peatland restoration and protection monitoring initiatives.
+The consultant will provide information, reports, and article that should be in line with WRI Indonesia’s focus and interest in peatland restoration and protection monitoring initiatives.

 Type of articles

 - Local journalist with wide journalism network based in West Kalimantan, Central Kalimantan, Papua, and West Papua (WRI Indonesia will select one individual in each of the provinces).